 Langhorne, PA Bankruptcy Lawyer

 The simple fact is that no individual sets out to fall into debt.
 However, the difficult economic climate has caused people to lose their jobs or see their other sources of income dry up.
 The good news is that many types of debt can be eliminated through the bankruptcy process.
-However, depending on your financial situation and other factors, one form of bankruptcy may be more likely to achieve favorable results.
-Our experienced bankruptcy attorneys can explain the benefits of Chapter 7 and Chapter 13 bankruptcy, and guide you through every step of the bankruptcy process.
+However, depending on your financial situation and other factors, one form of bankruptcy may be more likely to achieve favorable results over another.
+Our attorneys can explain the benefits of Chapter 7 and Chapter 13 bankruptcy, and guide you through every step of the bankruptcy process.

-Our attorneys are dedicated to helping those in Langhorne, PA understand their options regarding bankruptcy.
-For a free case evaluation with the Langhorne, PA bankruptcy lawyers at Young, Marr, Mallis & Deane, call today at (215) 701-6519.
+For a free case evaluation from the Langhorne, PA bankruptcy lawyers at Young, Marr, Mallis & Associates, call today at (215) 701-6519.

 How Can a Langhorne, PA Bankruptcy Lawyer Help Me?

 While filing for bankruptcy can feel overwhelming and frightening, it does not have to be.
-Although declaring bankruptcy is a serious decision, it can help those in Langhorne, PA take charge of their financial stability and security.
-If filing for bankruptcy seems like the next step for you, consult with a Langhorne, PA bankruptcy lawyer.
-Your attorney can help you in numerous ways, from getting immediate relief from creditors to devising a plan that works best for your family.
+Although declaring bankruptcy is a serious decision, it can help those in Langhorne take charge of their financial stability and security.
+If filing for bankruptcy seems like the next step for you, consult with our bankruptcy lawyers.
+Our attorney can help you in numerous ways, from getting immediate relief from creditors to devising a plan that works best for your family.

 Choosing Bankruptcy Type

-In Langhorne, PA, you can generally file for two types of personal bankruptcy: Chapter 7 and Chapter 13.
+In Langhorne, you can generally file for two types of personal bankruptcy: Chapter 7 and Chapter 13.
 There are fundamental differences between each type of bankruptcy, which, depending on your financial situation, can greatly impact your chances of getting back on your feet.
-Your Langhorne, PA bankruptcy lawyer can analyze your debts, assets, and income to help you decide which type of bankruptcy to file for.
+Our lawyers can analyze your debts, assets, and income to help you decide which type of bankruptcy to file for.
 Choosing the wrong type of bankruptcy can negatively impact your ability to regain financial stability.

-Once you hire an attorney and file for bankruptcy in Langhorne, PA, an automatic stay will go into effect.
+Once you hire an attorney and file for bankruptcy in Langhorne, an automatic stay will go into effect.
 An automatic stay prohibits creditors from beginning new collection efforts.
 This means that your phone should stop ringing and creditor calls should cease.
 An automatic stay can be life-changing for debtors in need of instant relief.
 With constant harassment from creditors, it can feel impossible to take a breath and decide which route to take to address your debts.
-Unfortunately, many Langhorne, PA residents may be unaware of automatic stays and how they can help.
-That is why hiring an attorney is beneficial.
-Your lawyer can help you file for bankruptcy quickly so that you can take advantage of an automatic stay.
+Unfortunately, many Langhorne residents may be unaware of automatic stays and how they can help.
+Our lawyers can help you file for bankruptcy quickly so that you can take advantage of an automatic stay.

 Filing for bankruptcy can be an understandably emotional time.
-Those in Langhorne, PA may be embarrassed, confused, and overwhelmed by the complicated process of filing for bankruptcy.
-That is where your skilled attorney comes in.
-Not only can an experienced lawyer help you navigate the difficulties of bankruptcy, but they can also provide the necessary guidance and support you need to regain your financial stability.
-Your Langhorne, PA bankruptcy lawyer can help you understand the hierarchy of your debts and can prepare you for meetings with creditors.
-Your attorney can handle all the necessary paperwork and stress of filing for bankruptcy so that you can more easily navigate this difficult time.
+Those facing bankruptcy may be embarrassed, confused, and overwhelmed by the complicated process of filing for bankruptcy.
+That is where our skilled attorneys come in.
+Not only can our lawyers help you navigate the difficulties of bankruptcy, but they can also provide the necessary guidance and support you need to regain your financial stability.
+Our bankruptcy lawyers can help you understand the hierarchy of your debts and can prepare you for meetings with creditors.
+We can also handle all the necessary paperwork and stress of filing for bankruptcy so that you can more easily navigate this difficult time.

 What is Chapter 7 Bankruptcy in Langhorne, PA?

-Chapter 7 bankruptcy is typically the form of bankruptcy that people may have a greater familiarity with in Langhorne, PA.
-Also known as liquidation, Chapter 7 bankruptcy is the most powerful debt elimination tool.
+Chapter 7 bankruptcy is typically the form of bankruptcy that people may have a greater familiarity with in Langhorne.
+Also known as liquidation bankruptcy, Chapter 7 is the most powerful debt elimination tool.
 A successful Chapter 7 bankruptcy and discharge can eliminate all or most of your debts.
-However, there are a number of caveats regarding Chapter 7 bankruptcy that you should learn before filing in Langhorne, PA.
+However, there are a number of caveats regarding Chapter 7 bankruptcy that you should learn before filing.

-The first stage of the means tests compares your income to the median for your state.
-If your monthly income is less than that of your state’s median, you pass the means test and are eligible for Chapter 7 bankruptcy.
+The first stage of the means test compares your income to the median income for your state.
+If your monthly income is less than that of your state’s median income, you pass the means test and are eligible for Chapter 7 bankruptcy.
 If your income is greater than the median, however, the court will analyze your disposable income.
 This refers to the money you have left at the end of the month after paying your bills.

 After your Chapter 7 bankruptcy has concluded, it can remain on your credit report for ten years.
-Other drawbacks to Chapter 7 bankruptcy include that it does not adequately protect some types of property, like homes and cars.
+Other drawbacks to Chapter 7 bankruptcy include that it does not always protect some types of property, like homes and cars.
 Furthermore, Chapter 7 bankruptcy is often not the best choice if a significant portion of your debt is secured and you wish to keep your property.
 If you have a family, filing for Chapter 7 bankruptcy could risk their comfort and security.
-To better understand the pros and cons of filing for Chapter 7 bankruptcy, contact a Langhorne, PA bankruptcy lawyer.
+To better understand the pros and cons of filing for Chapter 7 bankruptcy, contact our attorneys.
 Depending on your income and other factors, filing for Chapter 7 bankruptcy can help you regain your footing relatively quickly.

 What is Chapter 13 Bankruptcy in Langhorne, PA?

-Depending on your family’s needs, filing for Chapter 13 bankruptcy in Langhorne, PA may be preferable.
+Depending on your family’s needs, filing for Chapter 13 bankruptcy in Langhorne may be preferable.
 Instead of relinquishing your property, you can pay back creditors according to a repayment plan.
-Before you can qualify for Chapter 13 bankruptcy, you must earn enough in income.
+Before you can qualify for Chapter 13 bankruptcy, you must confirm that you earn enough income.

-Chapter 13 bankruptcy is generally less familiar to people and it is not a liquidation.
-Rather, under a Chapter 13 plan the individual and their attorney devise a repayment plan that can last three to five years.
-In exchange for paying back a greater portion of the debt, a Chapter 13 filer can keep more property than would be allowed under Chapter 7.
-Thus, Chapter 13 bankruptcy can read to superior results for those who wish to protect property.
+Chapter 13 bankruptcy does not require asset liquidation.
+Rather, under a Chapter 13 plan, the individual and their attorney devise a repayment plan that can last three to five years.
+In exchange for paying back a greater portion of their debt, a Chapter 13 filer can keep more property than what might be allowed under Chapter 7.
+Thus, Chapter 13 bankruptcy can lead to superior results for those who wish to protect property.

 Once you have completed your repayment plan of high-priority debts, nonpriority unsecured debts may be discharged.
-Certain unsecured debts, like student loans, are less likely to be discharged at the end of a Chapter 13 bankruptcy.
+Certain unsecured debts are less likely to be discharged at the end of a Chapter 13 bankruptcy.
 That said, the debts eligible for discharge at the end of a Chapter 13 bankruptcy can be broader than those for Chapter 7 bankruptcy.
-To better understand the hierarchy of your debts and the likelihood that some will be discharged, speak to a Langhorne, PA bankruptcy lawyer.

 After you have paid back all required debts to creditors, your Chapter 13 bankruptcy will remain on your credit report for about seven years.
 Once again, this can be preferable to Chapter 7 bankruptcy, which can remain on your credit report for longer.